|

 REPUBLIC OF INDIA

-International organisations: The Commonwealth of Nations, The Non-Aligned Movement, The United Nations, The World Trade Organisation.
+• International organisations: Commonwealth of Nations, Group of Twenty, Non-Aligned Movement, United Nations, World Trade

 understood by about 50%.
 Other languages include